 Common Reasons For Needing A Cane

-Like with my dad, a cane is usually one of the first walking aids most people use.
-They might need one during recovery after surgery or an injury, or they might need one if they have balance issues from something like vertigo or a severe ear infection.
+The most common reasons that someone would need a cane are if they are recovering from surgery or an injury, or they might need a cane if they have balance issues from something like vertigo or a severe ear infection or a stroke.

 There is no “one size fits all” cause to get a cane, but there are many good reasons for using one.